Principles for Deciding

 [99] For more of such Marxist surrealism, more on point, see Groucho Marx, On copyright and Warner Brothers (1946).

-[100] For a realist analysis of how “trouble-cases” can put settled law into question, see Karl N. Llewellyn, The Normative, the Legal, and the Law-Jobs: The Problem of Juristic Method, Yale Law Journal, vol. 49 (1940), 1355, at 1359-67 passim.
+[100] For a realist analysis of how “trouble-cases” can put law into question, see Karl N. Llewellyn, The Normative, the Legal, and the Law-Jobs: The Problem of Juristic Method, Yale Law Journal, vol. 49 (1940), 1355, at 1359-67 passim.